The Pan-STARRS1 Database and Data Products: Flow of Data From Pipeline to the Pan-STARRS Catalog Database

 \subsubsection{Building and calibrating a DVO Database}

-Desktop Virtual Observatory (DVO) is a database developed by Eugene Magnier that takes a subset of photometric, astrometric, flags, metadata, etc. from the catalog FITS files {\em smf/cmf} from various IPP stages and puts them into a relational database built from FITS files.
+The Desktop Virtual Observatory (DVO) \citet{Magnier2017c}, \citet{Magnier2004} is a database that takes a subset of photometric, astrometric, flags, metadata, etc. from the catalog FITS files {\em smf/cmf} from various IPP stages and puts them into a relational database built from FITS files.
+Within this database, we determine the connection between detections and objects, and we perform the necessary astrometric and photometric calibrations.
+The smf/cmf files are the core binary fits catalog files generated by IPP processing, and include measurements of all the sources for an exposure or skycell (or other unit) for a given stage, detector efficiency, and for the smf files (for the {\em camera} stage, chip level astrometric transformation information.

 Catalog files are ingested into the DVO database via the \texttt{addstar} program (part of the IPP code).
-There are several stages of IPP processing that are ingested into the DVO database.
+The output from several stages of IPP processing is ingested into the DVO database.
 These are the catalogs produced by the {\em skycal}, {\em camera}, forced photometry on warps, and forced galaxy model fit stages.
 Difference image catalogs are ingested into the diff DVO database.
+Measurements from 2MASS, WISE, and Gaia are merged into the DVO database, and there are flags within the external Pan-STARRS database (and within dvo) that note the presence of these surveys.
+Finally, the DVO database (and the external Pan-STARRS database) is tied to the Gaia calibration \citet{Magnier2017c}.

 Once the DVO database is built, it is then calibrated.
 Steps include relative photometry and astrometry.
 Average properties are also calculated.
 Full details are in \citet{Magnier2017c}.